VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

 \subsubsection{Performance Comparator Accuracy in Different Delay Spreads}

-In Fig.~\ref{fig:eval-comparator-delay}, where DeepRx is trained on delay spreads 10, 50, and 80 ns, we observe comparator accuracies of 99\%, 99\%, 99\%, 95\%, and 82\%, averaged over all Eb/N0 levels, for test delay spreads of 10, 50, 80, 200, and 400 ns, respectively.
-This can be averaged to 94.8\% accuracy for all the test delay spreads in all Eb/N0 levels.
+In Fig.~\ref{fig:eval-comparator-delay}, where DeepRx is trained on delay spreads 10, 50, and 80 ns, we observe comparator accuracies of 99\%, 99\%, 99\%, 95\%, and 82\%, averaged over all Eb/N0 levels, for test delay spreads 10, 50, 80, 200, and 400 ns, respectively.
+This can be averaged to 94.8\% accuracy for all test delay spreads in all Eb/N0 levels.
 Lowest accuracy of 62\% can be seen for the highest delay spread of 400 ns in Eb/N0=10 dB.
 Comparing this with Fig.~\ref{fig:prelim-delay-trained-low} shows the low accuracy happens close to the Eb/N0 level where the two BER graphs of DeepRx and TradRx cross (i.e., 6 dB).
-This means the comparator makes incorrect decisions regarding whether or not retraining is required mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
-At Eb/N0=10 dB where we have the lowest Performance Comparator accuracy for delay spread 400 ns, $\text{BER}_\text{DeepRx}$ is only 1.0e-2 higher than $\text{BER}_\text{TradRx}$.
+Similar to Sections~\ref{sec:eval-comparator-channel} and \ref{sec:eval-comparator-speed}, the comparator makes incorrect decisions mostly when $\text{BER}_\text{DeepRx} \approx \text{BER}_\text{TradRx}$.
+At Eb/N0=10 dB for delay spread 400 ns, $\text{BER}_\text{DeepRx}$ is only 1.0e-2 higher than $\text{BER}_\text{TradRx}$.
 Therefore, an incorrect decision of ``retraining not required'' hurts the system BER by only 1.0e-2 higher BER for only $\sim$38\% of the 5G radio frames.